Unusual things to do in London: hidden gems and quirky spots

 Kings Cross Light Tunnel - London hidden gems

-It’s one of the coolest things to see and photograph in London and probably the most artistic underground tunnels I’ve ever seen 🙂
+It’s probably the most artistic underground tunnels I’ve ever seen 🙂

 While you’re more than likely to pass through Kings Cross Railway Station at least once on any average visit to London, the station is huge, so you may miss this tunnel.

-This pedestrian tunnel connects St Pancras International and King’s Cross stations and is covered with colourful LED lights.
+This pedestrian tunnel connects St Pancras International and King’s Cross stations and is covered in colourful LED lights.

 Address: 1 Pancras Square, Kings Cross, London N1C 4AG